meanJerkTime/401-final-react/README.md

 ## Web Application

 This was our attempt to program an online version of Munchkin, the classic tabletop game by Steve Jackson Games.
+Fight monsters, collect treasure, and be the first player to reach level 10!

 ---------------------------------